EddieJIV/Creating-Users-with-PowerShell/README.md

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/04b77fc8-7675-419e-8b5d-c9e0e1e92b45" />

-- In the search bar, type in PowerShell, and RIGHT CLICK on Powershell ISE and RUN IT AS ADMINISTRATOR.
+- In the search bar, type in PowerShell, and RIGHT CLICK on PowerShell ISE and RUN IT AS ADMINISTRATOR.
   - I apologize for the caps.
 It is important that you run PowerShell ISE as an administrator and not simply open it.

 <img width="700" height="700" alt="Opening PowerShell ISE" src="https://github.com/user-attachments/assets/6baadcbc-b8c0-4f7b-b5e7-45ec38ddfaa8" />